nordugrid/arc-ansible/README.md

    group: "arcuser"
 ```

-If the group-name is different than the user-name - it must be specified
+If the group-name is different than the user-name - make sure to put the correct one in the `group` variable.

 ### nordugrid_os_dir